sAurangzaib/Portfolio/README.md

 # [Circl](https://apps.apple.com/us/app)

-Worked this project with team coordination.
+Worked on this project with team coordination.
 This app is related to Gymming consultancy.
-This app have two user ends one is Freelancer and other is customer.
-User as Freelancer can register his/her schdule class time using calender.
-Add different demo videos images, subscription content, public content and Stories etc. On other end User as Customer can set appointment, follow Trainers and subscribe their content as well and many more.
+This app has two user ends one is Freelancer and the other is the customer.
+Users as Freelancers can register themselves and can set a schedule of class time using the calendar.
+Add different demo videos images, subscription content, public content, and Stories, etc. On the other end, User as a Customer can set appointments, follow the Trainers and subscribe to their content as well and many more.

 ### My Role ###
 Software Engineer-iOS.
-Worked on different modules, like custom camera, posting, local DB handling and appointments from client to trainers.
+Worked on different modules, like custom camera, posting, local DB handling, and appointments from client to trainers.

 ### Technologies ###
 * Swift(5)